This post was originally published on this site

 Use Scannable Text

 People will leave a website if it hasn’t loaded within three seconds, which demonstrates the fast-paced society we live in.
-Once your website has loaded, browsers aren’t going to spend too much time reading enormous chunks of writing, especially on a or landing page.
-Therefore, you should make sure all is scannable, which means readers can glance at the page to quickly find the information they need.
+Once your website has loaded, browsers aren’t going to spend too much time reading enormous chunks of writing, especially on a home or landing page.
+Therefore, you should make sure all ecommerce website copy is scannable, which means readers can glance at the page to quickly find the information they need.
 To do this, you should use short paragraphs, proper headings, and different-sized fonts.

 Use Correct Tone